 |Type of Paint||Cost (Materials Only)|

-Behr has been a Home Depot brand paint since 1978.
-They offer a wide range of interior paints suitable for everyday painting projects and high-end jobs.
-The cost of this paint ranges in price from $23 to $40 per gallon.
-Behr paint is on the thicker side, which helps with overall coverage but may make it difficult to do any intricate custom work.
-Since the paint is thicker, it takes slightly longer to dry.
+Behr has been a Home Depot paint brand since 1978.
+They offer a range of interior paints suitable for everyday painting projects and high-end jobs.
+The cost ranges from $30 to $60 per gallon.
+Behr paint is thicker, which helps with coverage but may make it difficult for intricate custom work.
+Because the paint is thicker, it takes slightly longer to dry.

 |Type of Paint||Cost (Materials Only)|